Overdraft Protection

 Longer Delays May Apply

-In some cases, we will not make all the funds that you deposit by check available to you on the first business day after the day of your deposit.
+In some cases, we will not make all of the funds you deposit by check available to you on the first business day after the day of your deposit.
 Funds may not be available until the second business day after the day of your deposit.
 However, a minimum of the first $200.00 of your deposits may be available on the first business day.

-If you will need the funds from a deposit right away, you should ask us when the funds will be available.
+If you need the funds from a deposit right away, you should ask us when the funds will be available.

 • We believe a check you deposit will not be paid.

-• You deposit checks totaling more than $5,000,00 on any one day.
+• You deposit checks totaling more than $5,000.00 on any one day.

 • You redeposit a check that has been returned unpaid.